 One of the supplies I always have on hand in the classroom is sheet protectors.
 They are durable, affordable, versatile, and easy to use which is a win-win situation in my book.
 Here are four ways I have used them in my classroom.

-When I started teaching in the primary grades, I began collecting work samples throughout the year to be placed in a portfolio.
-This was a binder filled with student work that demonstrated growth throughout the school year along with photos to remember special events and activities.
-Sheet protectors were the easiest way to add student photos, bulky projects, and art pieces to the binder without punching holes through them.
+While teaching in the primary grades, I collected work samples throughout the year and placed everything into a child’s portfolio.
+This was a binder filled with student work that demonstrated growth throughout the school year.
+It also had photos to remember special events and activities.
+Sheet protectors were the easiest way to add student photos, bulky projects, and art pieces to the binder without punching holes through student work.

 I have been fortunate to work in a school where whiteboards are provided for every student to use.
 If you don’t have whiteboards and need an inexpensive way to make a class set quickly, you should definitely look into sheet protectors.
 By inserting cardstock paper, you can instantly create a 2-sided work space for students.
 These are also smaller and quieter than whiteboards!